 Ad Rates

-Ad to Editorial Page Ratio (We have a 3 to 7 ratio.)
+Ad to Editorial Page Ratio (There is a 3 to 7 ratio.)

 Gary did an audit of advertisers and the total number of pages in The Restorer for the past 6 months was 388 which is 41 advertisers per month average.
 Non-Member Ads are 33%.
 There are also a few “free” ads like the Scholarship Fund, MAFFI, Model T Ford Club of America, etc.